Discover a Free Icon Library for Adding Diverse and Engaging Icons to Your Notion Pages

 Where to Find a Free Icon Library for Adding Diverse and Engaging Icons to Your Notion Pages and Content?

-Icons can play a vital role in enhancing the visual appeal and organization of your Notion pages.
+Icons play a vital role in enhancing the visual appeal and organization of your Notion pages.
 They not only make your content more engaging and easier to navigate but also help convey information at a glance.
 While Notion offers a set of built-in icons for page covers and favicons, you may sometimes need a broader selection or a different style.
 That’s where external icon libraries come in.

 1. Font Awesome